 Straight out of The Brady Bunch set, this 70's living room-themed Hollywood bar is decked out with hammocks, an Airstream Trailer, and a DJ spinning Bee Gees-esque beats.
 It's hard to tell what's cooler -- the epic secret entrance through a refrigerator door, or the no-cover.
 Weekend nights usually draw the biggest lines, but Good Times is open on weekend afternoons, aka the perfect time to kick back on the patio and order up some Tex-Mex street food and craft cocktails.

 The inside of the little blue house that is Half Step is dark and lined in tea-stained wall paper.
-Cool off with one of their meticulously crafted cocktails, like the NOLA-born Sazerac (rye whiskey, sugar, Peychaud’s bitters, absinthe rinse), and remember what the glowing sign that greets you on the way in says: "you earned it."
+Cool off with one of the meticulously crafted cocktails, like the NOLA-born Sazerac (rye whiskey, sugar, Peychaud’s bitters, absinthe rinse), and remember what the glowing sign that greets you on the way in says: "You earned it."

 Deep in Fort Mason, The Interval is part museum, part coffee shop, and part bar.
 Bartender Jennifer Colliau is a straight-up cocktail geek and all of her drinks, some with quirkier names than others (Decanted Mother-in-Law, Mexican Firing Squad Special) have a story.
 Floor-to-ceiling bookshelves make you feel like you're in someone's personal library.
 It's the kind of place you go to think while you drink.